 c.1955? - A retouched look at the building from the Los Angeles Public Library collection.
 The buildings to the right have vanished.
 What's interesting is that on the far left it gives us a rare view of Claud Beelman's modernized Olive St. facade.

 1958 - Lining up to buy tickets for Meredith Willson's "The Music Man."
-It's a Los Angeles Public Library photo.
+It's a photo from the Herald Examiner collection of the Los Angeles Public Library.

 1960 - Looking west toward the Biltmore.
 Note the "Auditorium Bldg." vertical on the corner of the theatre building.
 The San Carlos Hotel is in the block beyond.
 Thanks to Ken McIntyre for finding the photo.

 1962 - Looking east on 5th with the Biltmore Theatre on the right.
 It's a William Reagh photo in the California State Library collection.

 1963 - A great look down Olive from the Los Angeles Public Library collection.

 1965 - A lovely view north across Pershing Square toward the Auditorium.
 It's on the Neat Stuff Blog in a 2009 post called "Vintage Los Angeles."
 The photo is credited to "nicepictures," a seller on eBay.
 Note the "Auditorium Bldg." vertical on the left side of the building.

 1966 - A William Reagh photo in the Los Angeles Public Library collection.